pbfrandsen/CBA_genomics_workshop/06_Feature_annotation.md

 Now, go ahead and inspect the output.
 You can view the logs and also look in the directories for each test file.

-If that worked, we can now run BRAKER3 on our data!
+If that worked, we are now preapred to run BRAKER3 on our data!
+We won't complete the steps below because the job takes 1-3 days.
+However, I will keep these steps available in the case you want to return and run these steps on your own data.

 First, make a new directory and copy over the orthoDB gene set: